Gerty Cori: Washington University

-Awards and recognitions
+Awards and recognition

-In 1947, Gerty Cori became the third woman—and the first American woman—to win a Nobel Prize in science, the previous recipients being Marie Curie and Irène Joliot-Curie.
-She was the first woman to be awarded the Nobel Prize in Physiology or Medicine.
+In 1947, Gerty Cori became the third woman—and the first American woman—to win a Nobel Prize in science.
+Previously, Marie Curie had received two, and Irène Joliot-Curie won one.
+Cori was the first woman to be awarded the Nobel Prize in Physiology or Medicine.
 She was elected a Fellow of the American Academy of Arts and Sciences in 1953.
-Cori was the fourth women elected to the National Academy of Sciences.
+Cori was the fourth woman elected to the National Academy of Sciences.
 She was appointed by President Harry S. Truman as board member of the National Science Foundation, a position she held until her death.